 Get the skills that you need to get with your TAFE NSW course fees all covered.
-Check the scholarship criterias to see if you're eligible now.
+Check the criteria to see if you're eligible.

 The NSW Government's new Smart and Skilled Fee-Free Scholarships mean that students can get the skills they need to get the job they want and their course fees will be covered.

 Young people (aged 15-30) who meet the Smart and Skilled Fee-Free Scholarship criteria are eligible for a government subsidy which covers their Smart and Skilled course fee.